 Know when to install a script-injection mod.

+Script-injected mods should be installed prior to new game start.
 Some older scripted mods are implemented poorly and script-inject items onto the player at the wrong time during the prologue.
 These mods should be avoided until the author can fix them.
-A lot of mods come with a craftable holotape, chem, or aid item in case papyrus backs up during start-up.
+Many mods come with a craftable holotape, chem, or aid item in case papyrus backs up during start-up.

 Know when to update.